American Journal of Physics®

-Besides removing your name, institution, and email address, remove any acknowledgements that reveal your identity.
+Remove your name, institution, email address, and acknowledgements.
 If you need to refer to your institutional setting, use descriptors, such as "a small midwestern university."

 The best way to handle citations of your previous work is the same way that you would refer to citations of others’ work: "Jones et al. have demonstrated….," or, "the curriculum developed by Jones at Wesleyan College shows that it is possible to teach this topic to introductory students."
 Even work that is not yet published can be posted to arXiv and cited in the third person.